 Evaluating Ophthalmology-Specific Word Embeddings Using Analogies and Low Vision Prognosis Prediction

-Some of my work with Dr. Sophia Wang of Stanford funded by Research to Prevent Blindness recently made it into a poster presentation at the 2020 Mobilizing Computable Biomedical Knowledge meeting.
+Some of my work with Professor Sophia Wang of Stanford funded by Research to Prevent Blindness recently made it into a poster presentation at the 2020 Mobilizing Computable Biomedical Knowledge meeting.

 In it, we described some of our work applying deep learning methods to the problem of interpreting doctors’ notes in electronic health records (EHRs).
 Specifically, we profiled the quality of word embeddings — mathematical representations of words that can be interpreted by a computer and, more importantly, can be “pre-trained” by feeding it different sources of input which allows meanings to be first learned from a body of text before being applied to another problem.
 In this study, we looked at three different sources of input text: abstracts from published articles in the medical literature pertaining to ophthalmology (the medical specialty of focus for this study), a large corpus of ophthalmology EHR notes from STARR (Stanford Research Repository), and the general internet (here, we specifically used pre-trained GLoVe vectors).